Summer Research Grants

 - Each student meets regularly with his or her faculty mentor.

-- Unless the project work site is remote from Moravian College, students and faculty mentors attend regular meetings where SOAR participants share their work.
+- Students and faculty mentors attend regular meetings where SOAR participants share their work.

 - Students and faculty work with Public Relations to produce a profile of the student and his or her project.